 - does this volume of wastewater vary greatly from day to day,

 - is more water generated by the washing area or the dip flush toilet area,

 - treating of the washing water, proven to be high in pathogens, as well as toilet waste,

 - local topography and ensuring the waste disposal is not flooded in the wet season,

 - what local materials and skills are available and what construction is most affordable,

 - how can the local NGO make a profit on the materials and processes used to strengthen their organisation.

-From the above will come the size of the waste water system that is need to treat the waste water of a family or group of families sharing the facility.
+From the above will come the size of the wastewater system that is needed to treat the wastewater of a family or group of families sharing the facility.
 If the system is too large it will be overly expensive to construct for no real return.
 If it is too small the waste will not be treated and the system will fail to operate in the long term.

 To assess use in the trial system, during the Sanitation Workshop, villagers were asked to ‘guess’ their daily water use.
 There was a large range of opinions about the amount of water used in the toilet and wash area.